auth0/go-auth0/MIGRATION_GUIDE.md

     management.WithClientCredentials(context.Background(), id, secret),
 )

-// Context should be passed to to the method as the first argument. err := auth0API.Client.Create(
+// Context should be passed to the method as the first argument. err := auth0API.Client.Create(
     context.Background(),
     client